Table of Contents

 Will you pay a bit of a higher unit price if a factory has shorter production lead times?

-If you are able to present a clear business case on how you want to import from China to UK, the Chinese factory will comprehend your goals and what they can do to help.
+Tip 5.
+Present a good business case and backstory to the factory.
+The days are gone when every Chinese factory is desperate for your business regardless of your purchase order size.
+If you are able to present a clear business case on how you want to import from China to the UK, the Chinese factory will better understand your goals and how they can support you.

 If you’re planning to import from China to UK, you should acknowledge that each supplier has different minimum order quantities.
 In the section that follows, we will make note of various methods of procuring products in China and outline for you what typical minimum order quantities to expect.